Can I Apply For Citizenship With An Expired Green Card? Key Takeaways

 How Can Spar & Bernstein Help Me With My Citizenship Application?

-Whether you want to pursue U.S. citizenship and naturalization as a permanent resident or a conditional resident, our experienced attorneys at Spar & Bernstein are here to help.
+Whether you want to pursue U.S. citizenship and naturalization as a permanent resident or a conditional resident, our experienced attorneys at Spar & Bernstein are here to help with every step of the process.

-With over 50 years of immigration law experience and 60+ lawyers and professional legal staff, we handle various cases from to employment immigration and family immigration to investor visas and deportation and removal defense.
+With over 60 years of immigration law experience and 60+ lawyers and professional legal staff, we handle various cases from employment and family immigration to investor visas and waivers.

 - A detailed review of your case